 ICT and Computing are a popular optional subject at Key Stage 4 as students are increasingly aware that employers expect them to have either an ICT or Computing Qualification.
-Cockermouth School currently offers GCSE Computer Science, BTEC Creative Media (legacy year 11 only), Cambridge Creative iMedia and the TLM level 1 open systems and enterprise course.
+Cockermouth School currently offers GCSE Computer Science, Cambridge Creative iMedia and the TLM level 1 open systems and enterprise course ( TLM year 11 only).

-As can be seen below, there is a significant difference between ICT and Computer Science, the two should be seen as complimentary subjects and students can take both as options.
+As can be seen below, there is a significant difference between ICT and Computer Science; the two should be seen as complimentary subjects and students can take both as options.

 What is Computer Science?

 Computer Science is the study of how computers and computer systems work and how they are built and programmed.
 Students also learn problem-solving skills vital for future careers in business and industry.
 The primary aspects for Computer Science are drawn from the disciplines of Engineering, Mathematics, and the Sciences.

 What is ICT?

 Information and Communication Technology is the study of the systems that are used throughout everyday life and work to allow humans to develop, share and process information.
 Students learn how to use application software in this course.